cameleon-rs/cameleon/CONTRIBUTING.md

 ## Code of Conduct
 We adopt [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct) for our all projects.
-All contributors are expected to read and follow the conduct.
+All contributors are expected to read and follow the Code of Conduct.

 ## Bug reports
 * Please search for a related issue before opening an issue to avoid duplication